GrandMoff100/HomeAssistantAPI/docs/quickstart.rst

 ==============
 Some examples applications of this project include integrating it into a console executable, flask application or just a regular python script.
 You can start a project that allows you to use this from the command line.
-Or add it a discord bot to manage your homeassistant from inside discord (you might want to use AsyncClient if you do) In any event, the possibilities are endless, so go make some cool stuff and share it with us!
+Or add it to a discord bot to manage your homeassistant from inside discord (you might want to use AsyncClient if you do) In any event, the possibilities are endless, so go make some cool stuff and share it with us!